Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: Experiments

 \subsection{Ablation studies}

-To further evaluate the robustness and scalability of CMOSS, we conduct ablation studies by varying cardinality \(k\) while fixing base arm size at \(m=30\) and varying base arm size $m$ while fixing cardinality $k=10$ on synthetic dataset.
-As shown (3)(4) (varyin $k$) and (7)(8) (varyin $m$) of Figure \ref{fig:datasets}, we report both cumulative regret and total runtime.
-Detailed metrics are summarized in Table \ref{tab:ablation_k_m}.
-We also do the same ablation studies on Yelp dataset (see details in Appendix \ref{append_ablation}).
+To further evaluate the robustness and scalability of CMOSS, we conduct ablation studies by varying cardinality \(k\) while fixing base arm size at \(m=30\) and varying base arm size $m$ while fixing cardinality $k=15$ on synthetic dataset.
+As shown (3)(4) (varying $k$) and (7)(8) (varying $m$) of \Cref{fig:datasets}, we report both cumulative regret and total runtime.
+Detailed metrics are summarized in \Cref{tab:ablation_k_m}.
+We also do the same ablation studies on Yelp dataset (see details in \Cref{append_ablation}).

-As demonstrated, CMOSS consistently achieves the lowest cumulative regret across varying values of \(k\) and \(m\), outperforming all baseline algorithms.
-Compared to CUCB, CMOSS attains more than a \textbf{45\%} reduction in regret while typically incurring less than a \textbf{20\%} increase in runtime.
-Moreover, relative to EXP3.M and HYBRID, CMOSS not only achieves \textbf{25\%} to \textbf{70\%} lower regret but also reduces runtime by over \textbf{75\%}.
-The ablation studies on the Yelp dataset exhibit the same trends, further confirming the robustness and efficiency of CMOSS across different data domains.
+Across both synthetic and Yelp datasets, CMOSS consistently achieves the lowest cumulative regret when varying either $k$ or $m$.
+Relative to CUCB, CMOSS reduces regret by \textbf{40--55\%} in most configurations, while requiring only a \textbf{10--30\%} increase in runtime.
+When compared with EXP3.M and HYBRID, CMOSS offers significant improvements: regret is typically \textbf{25--70\%} lower, and runtime is reduced by more than \textbf{65--85\%} across nearly all settings.
+The ablation studies on the Yelp dataset reveal the same performance patterns as those on the synthetic dataset, confirming that CMOSS remains robust and efficient across different domains and parameter regimes.

-In addition to the main experiments, we include supplementary studies in Appendix \ref{append:experiments} to strengthen the completeness and rigor of our evaluation.
-We first perform a parameter selection study for EXP3.M (see Appendix \ref{append:exp3m_gamma}) to validate the choice of its hyperparameter $\gamma=0.01$ in our setup.
-We then compare CMOSS and CUCB under a cascading feedback model (see Appendix \ref{append:cascading}) to assess their performance under an alternative user interaction mechanism.
+In addition to the main experiments, we include supplementary studies in \Cref{append:experiments} to strengthen the completeness and rigor of our evaluation.
+We first perform a parameter selection study for EXP3.M (see \Cref{append:exp3m_gamma}) to validate the choice of its hyperparameter $\gamma=0.01$ in our setup.
+We then compare CMOSS and CUCB under a cascading feedback model (see \Cref{append:cascading}) to assess their performance under an alternative user interaction mechanism.
 In particular, CMOSS achieves a notable reduction in regret under cascading feedback, while incurring only a modest increase in runtime.
 These additional experiments support both the soundness of our experimental design and the robustness of CMOSS across varied settings.

 These results indicate that CMOSS consistently outperforms benchmark algorithms in both regret and runtime efficiency across different datasets and varying values of $k$ and $m$, demonstrating robust effectiveness.
 This consistent performance highlights CMOSS’s suitability for practical recommendation and ranking tasks, demonstrating its effectiveness and reliability across varying selection sizes.